Powerful Texas Republican Asked Gov. Greg Abbott To Authorize National Guard To ‘Shoot To Kill’ Rioters

 As the report noted, Hotze has been known as “one of most prolific culture warriors on the right” in Texas, opposing same-sex marriage and helping to defeat a non-discrimination ordinance in Houston.

-His voicemail request for the National Guard to shoot violent protesters comes amid wider criticism for police response to the protests against George Floyd’s killing and in support of the Black Lives Matter movement., which critics say was often too forceful.
-President Donald Trump also faced criticism for what appeared to be a threat to authorize members of the U.S. military to shoot looters, and for the use of force by police to clear protesters outside the White House just before Trump posed for a photo op at a nearby church.
+His voicemail request for the National Guard to shoot violent protesters comes amid wider criticism of what some have called the excessively forceful police response to the protests against George Floyd’s killing and in support of the Black Lives Matter movement.
+President Donald Trump also faced criticism for what appeared to be a threat to authorize members of the U.S. military to shoot looters and for the use of force by police to clear protesters outside the White House before Trump posed for a photo op at a nearby church.